The 23 Most Magical Caves in the United States

 Only discovered four decades ago, Kartchner Caverns State Park in Arizona is composed of various types of speleothems, which are unique formations created from layers of calcite and travertine.
 Visitors to the expansive cave can take advantage of a number of recreational activities at the park—including tours of the Rotunda and the Big Room, hiking trails leading to the caverns, and the park's amazing view of the constellations.
 It's been named one of the International Dark Sky Parks, meaning that no outside lights can obstruct your view of the stars.

-Pro tip: For a truly authentic Wild West experience, book your stay at the Tombstone Monument Ranch, where each room combines the comforts of the 21st century with the nostalgia of the Wild West.
-Whether you’re spending the night at the post office or the county jail, this immersive history lesson is worth every penny.
+Pro tip: Book a stay at the Tombstone Monument Ranch, where each room combines the comforts of the 21st century with the nostalgia of the Wild West.
+Whether you're spending the night at the post office or the county jail, this immersive history lesson is worth every penny.

 Fantastic Caverns; Springfield, Missouri